-This pH sensor kit is best for measuring the water quality and other parameters.
-It has an LED which works as the Power Indicator, a pH sensor, a BNC connector, a variable resistor which is used for the calibration which I will explain during the testing and PH2.0 sensor interface circuit.
+This pH sensor kit is best for measuring water quality and other parameters.
+It has an LED that works as the Power Indicator, a pH sensor, a BNC connector, a variable resistor which is used for the calibration which I will explain during the testing, and a PH2.0 sensor interface circuit.

 pH Sensor Kit Interfacing with Arduino:

-For the step by step interface connections watch video Tutorial “Click Here”
+For the step by step interface connections watch the video Tutorial “Click Here”

 Connect the red wire with the Arduino’s 5v…